 If you and your pooch like to explore new places, then be sure to add the John James Audubon State Park to your list!
-This park features picnicking, hiking, camping, boating, fishing, bird watching, golf, a museum, a nature center, playgrounds, and tennis courts all on this vast, beautiful land.
+This beautiful park was created to celebrate the legacy of the great American artist and naturalist John James Audubon.

-The John James Audubon State Park also have picnic areas, where you can set up a beautiful afternoon of grilling and relaxing at one of the tables provided.
-There are four picnic shelters available, and one has a restroom; they can be reserved up to one year in advance.
-If you love tennis, be sure to reserve the picnic area with the tennis court nearby.
+The John James Audubon State Park also has picnic areas where you can set up for a beautiful afternoon of grilling and relaxing at one of the tables provided.
+There are four picnic shelters available, and one has a restroom.
+They can be reserved up to one year in advance.
+If you love tennis, nab the picnic area with the tennis court nearby.

 Wherever you visit in the park, make sure you keep your dog on leash and immediately pick up whatever they put down.
 Pack plenty of plastic poop bags so you can follow the nature lover's policy of pack it in, pack it out.
 No bones about it, this park will make your dog's tail wag!